 After 18 years in an abusive relationship, Rachel was shot and severely injured by her violent partner in 2011.
 He then committed suicide, as did her 16 year old son Jack, shortly after the attack.

 Rachel spent several weeks in hospital and now lives with life altering injuries.

-Rachel is an Ambassador for The Freedom Programme, Threshold DAS and a SafeLives Pioneer.
+Rachel is an Ambassador for The Freedom Programme, Patron for SEEdS Wales and a SafeLives Pioneer.

 She campaigns tirelessly and is committed to ending domestic abuse.

 She has 4 successful petitions on change.org with a combined 1/2 million signatures.

 A qualified IDVA, Rachel also runs an online awareness Facebook page called Don’t Look Back.

 Her ambition includes to set up the ‘House that Jack Built’ a children and young person’s refuge and place of safety, in memory of her son.